 We define an autonomous economic agent or AEA as:

 an intelligent agent acting on an owner's behalf, with limited or no interference, and whose goal is to generate economic value to its owner.

 An AEA represents an individual, organisation or object and looks after its interests.
 AEAs act independently of constant input from their owner and autonomously execute actions to achieve their prescribed goal.
 Their goal is to create economic value for you, their owner, in a clearly defined domain.
 AEAs have a wide range of application areas and we provide demo guides to highlight examples of their use cases.

 - APIs or sensors which do not have agency.

 - smart contracts which do not display any proactiveness and are purely reactive to external requests (=contract calls).

 - artificial general intelligence (AGI): AEAs can have a very narrow goal directed focus involving some economic gain and implemented via simple conditional logic.

 What is the AEA Framework?¶

 The AEA framework is a Python-based development suite which equips you with an efficient and accessible set of tools for building AEAs.
 The framework is modular, extensible, and composable.
-This framework attempts to make agent development as straightforward an experience as possible, similar to web development using popular web frameworks.
+It attempts to make agent development as straightforward an experience as possible, similar to web development using popular web frameworks.